v4iv/theleakycauldronblog/src/pages/blog/formik-and-yup-with-netlify-forms-for-react-apps.md

 And with this, we are finally done.
 Now according to our validation Schema:

-* Name, Email & Message are required fields.
+* 'Name', 'Email' & 'Message' are required fields.
-* Name should be minimum 2 characters and maximum 50 characters.
+* 'Name' should be minimum 2 characters and maximum 50 characters.
-* Email field should have valid email.
+* 'Email' field should have a valid email.
-* And Message field cannot be empty.
+* And 'Message' field cannot be empty.

 I hope this helps you, happy coding.